Particular/docs.particular.net/nservicebus/pipeline/features.md

 ## Enabling, disabling and activation

-In order for a feature to take part in the endpoint construction it has to first become *enabled* and then, only if it has been enabled, qualify for *activation*.
-By default features are disabled unless explicitly enabled.
+For a feature to take part in the endpoint construction, it has first to become *enabled* and then, only if it has been enabled, qualify for *activation*.
+By default, features are disabled unless explicitly enabled.

 This can be overridden and a feature can be enabled by default, like most of NServiceBus's features are: